Alerdo/Data-Analysis-Daily/README.md

 # Data Analysis Daily

 Welcome to my GitHub repository dedicated to Data Analysis Projects!
 This is a space where I engage in daily exploration and application of data analysis concepts.
-Each project here is a step in my journey of mastering data analytics, showcasing my skills and continuous learning.
 *The aim is to engage in different data analysis concepts with the goal of daily learning and growth, and to gain proficiency in all concepts.*

-In this section, you'll find a brief overview of each project, outlining its purpose and the key skills or tools utilized.
+Below you'll find a brief overview of each project, outlining its purpose and the key skills or tools utilized.
 For more detailed information, please visit the respective project folders.

 **Challenge_1 Retail Analysis** 📊💻📈